jotalanusse/space-engineers-linux-srv/README.md

 # space-engineers-linux-srv
-A linux port for the SPace Engineers dedicated server using Docker
+A linux port for the Space Engineers dedicated server using Docker